solegalli/trainindatablog/_posts/2023-05-25-feature-importance-with-python.md

 )
 ```

-And now, let’s make a bar chart with the feature importance, which is nothing else than the
+And now, let’s make a bar chart with the feature importance for visualization.
+The
-absolute value of the regression coefficients:
+feature importance is the absolute value of the regression coefficients:

 ```
 importance = pd.Series(